SeattleFoundations/seattlefoundations.org/src/data/blog/en/pejman-vibe-coding/index.md

 There are two approaches here:

 - Use O1 Pro with repo prompt (more involved but leverages the most powerful LLM)
-- Simply take the feature request, put it into markdown in Cursor, and work directly there (since it already has all context)
+- Simply take the feature request, put it into markdown in Cursor, and work directly there (since it already has all the context)

 I often choose the second approach for speed.